Gengar-i/Schibsted/README.md

 # Schibsted Task

+## What have been done

+1. User can sort articles by data
+2. User can fetch articles by sports, fashion or both
+3. Page should support all devices
+4. Added header, main and fancy footer since all pages should have it

 ## Improvements

-1. I had to convert format manualy since moment do not understand some of Norway months...
+1. I had to convert date format manualy since moment lib do not understand some of Norway months...
-2. There could be added to localstorage info about data sources we left page with so its not rendering always sports when we F5
+2. There could be added data sources and sorting to localstorage so when we left page its will remember our checkboxes and sorting type
-3. WCAG 2.0 Level AA requirements
+3. WCAG 2.0 Level AA requirements would be nice
 4. Loading for bigger data
-5. Some good desing for page :D
+5. Better desing for page since I am not designer :(

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).